Nursing

 Accreditation & Recognition

-The baccalaureate degree program in nursing at BJU is accredited by the Commission on Collegiate Nursing Education (ccneaccreditation.org).
+The baccalaureate degree program in nursing at Bob Jones University is accredited by the Commission on Collegiate Nursing Education (http://www.ccneaccreditation.org).

-The nursing simulation lab has received provisional accreditation from the Society for Simulation in Healthcare (ssih.org).
+The BJU nursing simulation center is accredited in Teaching and Education by Society for Simulation in Healthcare (ssih.org).

 Our nursing program is approved by the South Carolina Board of Nursing.